Medically reviewed by Drugs.com. Last updated on April 14, 2020.

-Sulfonylureas: Sulfonamide Derivatives may enhance the hypoglycemic effect of Sulfonylureas.
+Sulfonylureas: Sulfonamide Antibiotics may enhance the hypoglycemic effect of Sulfonylureas.
 Monitor therapy

 Typhoid Vaccine: Antibiotics may diminish the therapeutic effect of Typhoid Vaccine.
 Only the live attenuated Ty21a strain is affected.
 Management: Avoid use of live attenuated typhoid vaccine (Ty21a) in patients being treated with systemic antibacterial agents.
 Postpone vaccination until 3 days after cessation of antibiotics and avoid starting antibiotics within 3 days of last vaccine dose.
 Consider therapy modification

 Verteporfin: Photosensitizing Agents may enhance the photosensitizing effect of Verteporfin.
 Monitor therapy

-Vitamin K Antagonists (eg, warfarin): Sulfonamide Derivatives may enhance the anticoagulant effect of Vitamin K Antagonists.
+Vitamin K Antagonists (eg, warfarin): Sulfonamide Antibiotics may enhance the anticoagulant effect of Vitamin K Antagonists.
 Management: Consider reducing the vitamin K antagonist dose by 10% to 20% prior to starting the sulfonamide antibiotic.
 Monitor INR closely to further guide dosing.
 Consider therapy modification

 Frequency not defined.

 Cardiovascular: Allergic myocarditis, periarteritis nodosa

 Central nervous system: Ataxia, chills, depression, hallucination, headache, insomnia, peripheral neuritis, seizure, vertigo

 Dermatologic: Erythema multiforme, exfoliative dermatitis, pruritus, skin photosensitivity, skin rash, Stevens-Johnson syndrome, toxic epidermal necrolysis, urticaria

 Endocrine & metabolic: Hypoglycemia, thyroid dysfunction

 Gastrointestinal: Abdominal pain, anorexia, diarrhea, nausea, pancreatitis, stomatitis, vomiting

 Genitourinary: Crystalluria, diuresis, toxic nephrosis (with anuria and oliguria)

 Hematologic & oncologic: Agranulocytosis, aplastic anemia, hemolytic anemia, hypoprothrombinemia, leukopenia, methemoglobinemia, purpura, thrombocytopenia